 Too many public defender cover letters have the same opening: “My name is___________.
 I recently graduated from law school and passed the bar.
 I am interested in joining the ______________ County Public Defender’s Office.”

 There’s nothing remotely compelling about this.
 It doesn’t speak to your passions about ensuring that indigent people receive a rigorous defense in court or your passion for equal justice for all.
-Remember that people go into this field for a reason.
+Remember that people go into the legal field for a reason.
 It isn’t money.
 So, use your opening to share why becoming a public defender is so appealing to you.

 Here’s an example: